Princeton-CDH/cdh-ansible/README.md

       - `vault.yml` - `ansible vault` encrypted variables
   - `architecture-decisions` - list of significant architectural decisions, as markdown files

-## Using these playbooks
+## Usage instructions

-### Requirements
+### Setup and install dependencies

   - Python virtual environment.
-    - See `.python-version` for the recommended version of Python; we recommend [pyenv](https://github.com/pyenv/pyenv) for managing python versions.
+    - See `.python-version` for the recommended version of Python.
+If you use [pyenv](https://github.com/pyenv/pyenv) for managing python versions, run `pyenv install`.
-    - If you use `env` or `venv`, the `.gitignore` will exclude it.
+    - If you create a python virtualenv in this directory and name it `env` or `venv`, it is included in `.gitignore` to be excluded by git
     - Install python dependencies: `pip install -r requirements.txt`
   -  Install required Ansible galaxy collections and roles:
       - `ansible-galaxy install -r requirements.yml`

   - The CDH Ansible vault keys are stored in LastPass.
 You need to be added to the appropriate LastPass share and install [lastpass-cli](https://github.com/lastpass/lastpass-cli).
 There are two command-line scripts in the `bin/` directory to call `lpass` to retrieve the vault keys, and the default configuration is set in `ansible.cfg`.
 See below for more details on the vault setup.
   - A GitHub [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for any playbook that uses the `create_deployment` and `close_deployment` tasks.
 You can set this as an environment variable as `ANSIBLE_GITHUB_TOKEN` or pass it on the command line as `-e github_token=`.
 If not specified, a fallback token will be used, which will deploy as the `princetoncdh` user.
 When running ansible locally, we recommend setting a personal GitHub token.

-### Precommit hook
+### Enable pre-commit hooks

 If you plan to contribute to this repository, you should install the configured pre-commit hooks.
 (If you installed python dependencies, pre-commit should already be installed)